 However, those who want a traditional burial and funeral service (or a cremation with a memorial service) will need a larger payout.
 Why?

-While there are things you can do to scale down the extravagance of the funeral service, you cannot buy half a casket or half a headstone.
-In other words, these types of final arrangements require a minimum amount of spend in the vicinity of $5,000.
+While there are ways to reduce the funeral service’s extravagance, you cannot buy half a casket or half a headstone.
+In other words, these final arrangements require a minimum expenditure of approximately $5,000.

-Colonial Penn is not the most affordable option for policies of this size.
+The Colonial Penn 995 Plan is not the most affordable option for policies of this size.
 You can likely save 40%-60% by going with a traditional insurance company, such as Aetna, Transamerica, or Mutual of Omaha.

 If you’re still unsure, check out our summary of the benefits and drawbacks of Colonial Penn.